kingsdigitallab/tcl/_pages/accessibility-statement.md

     </ul>

 <p>We used <a href="//siteimprove.com/en/core-platform/integrations/browser-extensions/">Siteimprove Accessibility Checker plugin</a> to assess compliance with <a href="//www.w3.org/TR/WCAG21/">WCAG</a> and tested the above pages with built-in assistive technology for people who are blind or have low vision.</p>
 <p>This statement was prepared on 19 February 2020.
-It was last updated on the 29 June 2020.
+It was last updated on the 1 July 2020.
 This page is based on the <a href="https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website">sample template provided by gov.uk <i class="fas fa-external-link" aria-label="external link"></i></a>.</p>